FacilityApi/FacilityApi.github.io/README.md

 # FacilityApi.github.io

-The source code for the [Facility API Framework website](https://facilityapi.github.io/).
+The source for the [Facility API Framework website](https://facilityapi.github.io/).